 Funds are released in March, at our annual BAC Grant Ceremony.

 Q: How can I find out if I'm eligible?

-Review the Eligibility Guidelines posted on the website and attend an info session.
+Review the Eligibility Guidelines posted within the specific grant opportunity that you're applying for, and attend an info session.

 Q: Do I have to be a nonprofit organization or have a fiscal sponsor to apply?

 There are some opportunities that you can apply to as an individual.

 Q: What sort of projects do you fund?

 We fund arts and culture projects with a public, community engagement component in all disciplines and styles, in all genres, all across the borough.

 Q: What do you mean by "Public"?

 The project needs to be open and accessible to a Brooklyn audience and/or community.
 Projects intended solely for a membership or club are not eligible.